New Zealand sea lion: Mainland threats

 The mainland population was estimated to reach 1000 animals by 2044, leading to issues of 'marine protected areas, local fishing quotas and numbers management'.

 New Zealand sea lions are projected to potentially distribute all around mainland New Zealand, but they face potential human conflicts, especially due to their unique inland movement behaviour.
-New Zealand sea lions have been hit by cars on roads, and deliberately killed, harassed, and clubbed.
-There have also been incidents of disturbance from domestic dogs.
-Infrastructure such as roads and fences also pose as barriers to their inland movement.
-Females and pups on the mainland have also adapted to commercial pine plantations, which are privately owned lands.
+Sea lions have been reported entering residential spaces including backyards, homes, a community swimming pool, a golf course, a playground, and a fish-and-chip shop.
+Females and pups on the mainland have adapted to commercial pine plantations, which are privately owned lands.
+Infrastructure such as roads and fences pose barriers to their inland movement.
+Sea lions have been hit by cars on roads, and deliberately killed, harassed, and clubbed.
+There have been incidents of disturbance from domestic dogs.

 In order ensure the protection of New Zealand sea lions, the Department of Conservation works to engage with local communities and spread awareness on this species' recolonisation and behaviour.